-The Yucatan cenotes are one of the main tourist attractions on the Peninsula.
-The Cuzamá cenotes are three magnificent cenotes that are visited by driving a cart through the jungle.
+The cenotes in Yucatán are one of the main tourist attractions on the Peninsula.
+The 3 Cuzamá cenotes are three magnificent cenotes that are visited by driving a cart pulled by mules or horses through the mountain.

-Throughout the peninsula of Yucatan thousands of cenotes have been counted, between 5000 to 7000, a magical and incredible world at our feet.
-When I came to live in the 2007, the most famous cenotes were those of Cuzamá, a Yucatecan population near Mérida.
-So there we went to meet them 🙂
+When we came to live in 2007, one of the most famous cenotes in Yucatan were those of Cuzamá, a Yucatecan town near Mérida.
+So we went there to meet them from Cancun on our first forays into Yucatan.

-We recommend our 8 Cenotes near Merida safety pins
+We recommend 8 safety pins Cenotes near Merida

 Now they change the old trolley by a wooden platform, with its corresponding seats and backs, it is placed on the tracks and is pulled by a mule or horse.
 It's like going in a small single train car.
 An invention that created the premises of the community and now they share the management of the place two cooperatives.